 Relocating to London?
 There are various reasons why you might be moving to this bustling metropolis.
 Thousands of families, singles, students, foreigners, and retirees move to the City each year.
 Whether you are moving from abroad, or locally, we have some pointers on how to get started, and what you need to know about London.

-Relocating from abroad
+Relocating to London from abroad

 The relocation process for people wanting to move to the City can be complicated, especially with the UK leaving the European Union.
 Post-Brexit, all non-UK residents (including those in the EU) will need to apply for a visa in advance (this excludes Irish citizens).
 For more information on exactly what visa you need to enter the UK, head over to the official government website.
 You can even apply online.